canonical/kafka-operator/docs/how-to/h-manage-units.md

 BOOTSTRAP_SERVERS=$(juju run kafka/leader get-admin-credentials | grep "bootstrap.servers" | cut -d "=" -f 2)
 ```

-Admin client authentication information are stored in the
+Admin client authentication information is stored in the
 `/var/snap/charmed-kafka/common/client.properties` file present on every Kafka
 broker.
 The content of the file can be accessed using